-Regarding the cryptographic devices distributed by Camerfirma to host recognized / qualified certificates, all comply with the requirements of secure signature creation devices and therefore are suitable for the generation of a recognized or qualified signature.
+Regarding the cryptographic devices distributed by Camerfirma to host qualified certificates, they all meet the requirements of qualified signature creation devices and are therefore suitable for qualified signature generation.

-The information regarding the process of creation and custody of keys used by Camerfirma is incorporated into the digital certificate itself, through the corresponding OID and / or through a label in the "description" attribute of the Distinguished Name of the certificate, allowing the third party who trusts to act in consequence.
+The information regarding the process of creation and custody of keys used by Camerfirma is incorporated into the digital certificate itself, through the corresponding OID allowing the User Party to act accordingly.